delta-io/delta-sharing/README.md

 ```

 `<the-server-config-yaml-file>` should be the path of the yaml file you created in the previous step.
 You can find options to config JVM in [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html#start-script-options).

+## API Compatibility

+The REST APIs provided by Delta Sharing Server are stable public APIs.
+They are defined by [Delta Sharing Protocol](PROTOCOL.md) and we will follow the entire protocol strictly.

+The interfaces inside Delta Sharing Server are not public APIs.
+They are considered internal, and they are subject to change across minor/patch releases.

 # Delta Sharing Protocol